tgrassi/prizmo/README.md

 The compiler automatically searches for Intel Fortran, otherwise uses `gfortran`.

 ### C
-The example test `main_c.c` evolves a single cell, and it is intentended to show how to call PRIZMO from C.
+The example test `main_c.c` evolves a single cell, and it is intended to show how to call PRIZMO from C.
 ```
 make cbind
 ./test
 ```

-### Knwon bugs/errors/warnings
+## Known bugs/errors/warnings
 #### Missing XUVTOP warning
-Ignore, unless you want to produce new cooling tables using CHIANTI.
+Ignore it unless you want to produce new cooling tables using CHIANTI.
 Download the latest CHIANTI release [https://www.chiantidatabase.org/chianti_download.html].
 Export the path of where you unzipped the data (the folder containing the atom folders), e.g.
 ```
 export XUVTOP=~/chianti
 ```
-#### Early segmentaion fault
+#### Early segmentation fault
 Segmentation fault at the beginning when running `./test`.
 PRIZMO uses large tables (especially atomic cooling), hence you need to increase the stack size to
 ```